Mahalakshmi-Telidevara/Population-Census-1970---2022-Data-Analysis-Project/README.md

 - ✅ Power BI (for visual storytelling)
 - ✅ Google Colab (for data verification using Python)
-- ✅ CSV Dataset (world population with year & continent)
+- ✅ CSV Dataset (Contains structured population data (1970–2022) with fields like country, capital, continent, area, density, and world population percentage)

 ---